SnoW246/Graph-Theory-2017/README.md

    ###### (t12:timeframe {name:"19.00-20.00"}),
    ###### (t13:timeframe {name:"20.00-21.00"}),
    ###### (t14:timeframe {name:"21.00-22.00"})
+   Initially I wanted to create DAY nodes for each and individual WEEK, as well as TIMEFRAMES for each DAY.
+When I thought about the amount of nodes that would have to be created, amount of space it would have to take & amount of time it would take to run the queries on such a database I had to change that and figure out the best and logical way about it.
+Since previous model would lead to creation of 14x5x52 which is equal to 3640 individual nodes, the model needed to be changed.
+Reduction of amount of nodes necessary to keep the timetable informations was necessary.
+When I thought about what do they (WEEKS, DAYS, HOUR SLOTS) have in common, I got it instantly.
+They share timeframe which keeps repeating itself.
+It never changes, therefore there was no need to have WEEK nodes at all, only representation of one week, meaning weekdays with timeframes interconnected.
+This idea drastically reduced the amount of nodes from 3640 to only 70!
+Weeks repeat themselves and so does timetable.
+It is made once for a period of 1 semester.
+This idea made it alot easier to create relationships between DAYS and TIMEFRAMES as well as ROOMS & DAYS.
+Results can be seen in two of the following sections below.
 9. #### Create Relationship between Day and all Timeframes
    ###### MATCH (d:day),(t:timeframe) CREATE (d)-[r:AT]->(t)
    Steps 7, 8 & 9 will look like this in Neo4j graph when created: